PPC 101 for Small Business Owners

 Social advertising i.e. Facebook ads should work cohesively with PPC.
 Where Facebook is great for generating brand awareness and building email lists, PPC is great for targeting people who are actively looking for your product/service and are ready to buy.
 The platform is a direct point of conversion.

-Your PPC campaign results are dependent on your industry, campaign budget and landing page conversion rate (i.e. how many people visit your page and convert).
+Your PPC campaign results are dependent on the industry your business falls under, the campaign budget and landing page conversion rate (i.e. how many people visit your page and take action on your website).
 On average, PPC advertisers are seeing a conversion rate of 2.70%.

 According to Search Engine Watch, the following industries generate the highest conversion rates through PPC: